-State exceeds 2K COVID-related deaths - Austin Daily Herald
+UPDATE: Mower adds six new COVID-19 cases, state exceeds 2K COVID-related deaths over weekend - Austin Daily Herald

-The State of Minnesota surpassed 2,000 COVID-19-related deaths over the weekend.

-According to the Minnesota Department of Health, 14 more COVID-19-related deaths were reported over the weekend, bringing the state’s total to 2,008.

-The state saw an increase of 2,545 new cases over the weekend, bringing cumulative totals to 96,734.
-Of those, an estimated 86,252 no longer require isolation.
+Statewide, the MDH reported an increase of 936 new cases, bringing the State’s cumulative total to 97,638.
+Of those, an estimated 87,330 cases no longer require isolation.

+The MDH also reported seven deaths on Monday, bringing the state’s death toll to 2,015.
+Of those, 1,447 were residents of long-term care or assisted living facilities.

+Minnesota surpassed 2,000 COVID-19-related deaths over the weekend.

-Locally, Mower County saw an increase of 14 new cases over the weekend, bringing the county’s cumulative total to 1,336.
+Over the weekend, the state saw an increase of 2,545 new cases over the weekend.
+Locally, Mower County saw an increase of 14 new cases over the weekend.

 NY Times: Trump paid $750 in US income taxes in 2016, 2017

-Note: UPDATE: Mower adds six new COVID-19 cases, state exceeds 2K COVID-related deaths over weekend